Primary Stylistic Influences:

 , creating the assumption that Post-grunge is, along with Emo and Pop punk, the only form of modern rock.
 This has had the flip-side effect of some of the more straight-forward, contemporary rock groups note

-being lumped in with post-grunge, despite having no or next-to no alternative qualities in their rocknote
+being lumped in with post-grunge, despite largely having no alternative qualities in their rocknote

 .
 There is a bit of cross-over involved as well: Saliva, Shinedown, 3 Doors Down and Daughtry like to dabble in/pay tribute to "regular" hard rock when they can, adding to this confusion.
-If one isn't punk or extreme metal, it seems the only way to escape this is to play very
+It seems the only way to escape this is to play very

 old-fashioned retro-rock, such as Garage Rock